 Hall 11a, floor, seen from the east.
 Photo: ICCD N015506.

 Room 10a-b seen from the east.
-In the centre is the curved wall.
+To the right is the curved wall.

 The mosaic in the apse of room 10a (dolphins and kantharos).